getsentry/rfcs/text/0047-introduce-profile-context.md

 We already have a way to relate a group of profiles back to the respective transaction.
 And up to this point, we have been using this relationship to map single transaction at a time to the respective profile.
-This is now insufficient as we would like to be able to relate a group of transactions back to the respective profile.
+This is now insufficient as we would like to be able to relate a set of transaction ids back to the respective profile ids.
 This is to enable various touch points into profiling in the existing performance product.

 The intended use cases include